I've stopped flattening icon layers, and my color overrides are working perfectly

-When a design system is starting up, or beginning a new generate with a clean slate of assets, a Figma librarian will often have to import all those icons and prepare them as components to be published to consumers.
+When a design system is starting up, or entering a new generation, a Figma librarian will often have to import all those SVGs and prepare them for usage.
+Most of the time this means turning each icon glyph into a component.

-Some libraries, like Phosphor, will import icons with a layer structure where each SVG path is separated out as individual layers:
+Some libraries, like Lucide, import SVGs where each path is separated out as individual layers:

-This matters less for existing icons, but can matter a great deal when the team needs to make one or two product-specific or industry-specific icons.
+This matters less for existing icons, but can matter a great deal when the team needs to make custom icons.

-Similar to the first point, re-used shapes like plus-signs, minus-signs, checkmarks, exclamation points, and sparkles that are reused (!!) across icons cannot be componentized when all you allow is a single layer for each icon.
+Similar to the first point, re-used shapes like plus-signs (+), minus-signs (-), checkmarks (✔️), exclamation points (!), and sparkles (✨) that are reused across glyphs cannot be componentized, like so:

 If a future re-brand or refresh to a products' visual identity calls for icons that use more than one color, a single flattened SVG path won't be able to support that.
 For now, Figma Design only lets you apply 1 stroke color to a layer.
 So 1 layer means you only get 1 color.